karmaresearch/srw2022/index.markdown

     </dl>
 </div>

-In the evening, a social event will be held in the city center.
+In the evening, there will be a dinner at [Indrapura](https://www.indrapura.nl) -- an indonesian restaurant.
+We have reserved a table at 7pm.
+The restaurant is located on Rembrandtplein [Google Maps](https://goo.gl/maps/h2ZBVJCSJauXmiYw5), in the heart of the city.

 <h4>Tuesday 06/12/2022</h4>